 It’s important to note where the reversal occurs because it is considered to complement that part of the forward speech, and in these cases it’s pretty clear how it relates to the phrase where it is articulated.
-And, speech reversals are not simply phonetic opposites of their forward letter enunciation, they are distinct from the gibberish normally associated with playing speech backwards.
+I might point out that speech reversals are not simply phonetic opposites of their forward letter enunciation, they are distinct from the gibberish normally associated with playing speech backwards.
 Reversals tend to show up in peculiarities of speech– stutters, and stammers, breaths, inflections, and the like.
 While there are universal reversals, for instance “you know” tends to reverse as “money” most are independent of their forward phrase counterparts.
 The same forward words will reverse to completely different sentences, person to person, and even with the same speaker, too.

 Reversals also retain the patois of the speaker’s locale.
 For instance, Casey Stoner is from eastern Australia, and I’ve noticed others from the area favor using the word “massive” as a superlative, whereas someone from different region or culture might choose to describe an experience as “tremendous,” “incredible,” “phenomenal,” “grand,” or “epic.”
 You can be fairly certain you’re listening to a snowboarder instead of an English professor when he describes a day of heli-boarding as an “epic” adventure.
 And, by the same token it’s more likely that the complimentary phrases, “top drawer,” or “good show” will be spoken by a Brit than by an American.
 So to that point, as Casey Stoner is asked about the festivities at the famed Laguna Seca raceway, he says…

 So, a client asked me, “How can you use this Reverse Speech stuff to do some good?”
 Huh, I guess the implications aren’t as obvious as I’d thought, so here are a couple of possibilities.